"When others are buying houses": Shatta's baby mama buys 20 wigs on her b'day

 On October 12, 2025, Ghanaian musician Charles Nii Armah Mensah, famously known as Shatta Wale, celebrated the birthday of his baby mama, Maali, remarkably.

-The event drew significant attention as Maali treated herself to an extravagant purchase of 20 luxurious wigs, totalling over GH¢400,000.
+The event drew significant attention as Maali treated herself to an extravagant purchase of 20 luxurious wigs, totalling over GH¢800,000.

 Shatta Wale's baby mama buys 20 wigs